 Gallifrey One’s Dealers Room is the stuff of legend… from Doctor Who licensed vendors to jewelry and handcrafted items, books, games, comics, collectables, costumes and prop replicas, guests with their own tables and much more.
-Our Dealers Room is included in your admission and will be open in 2021 Friday from 11:00am – 6:00pm, Saturday 10:00am – 6:00pm, and Sunday 10:00am to 4:00pm.
+Our Dealers Room is included in your admission and will be open in 2022 on Friday from 11:00am – 6:00pm, Saturday 10:00am – 6:00pm, and Sunday 10:00am to 4:00pm.

 Our Dealers Room is anchored by several large Doctor Who vendors, including Alien Entertainment/Big Finish Productions, Showmasters Events, The Who Shop UK and many more.
 We look forward to seeing you there.